BatesJ72/Heart_Disease_ML_Model/README.md

-# Heart Disease Machine Learning Project
+# Heart Disease Machine Learning Model

 This is a project we built to help someone self-diagnose their risk of developing heart disease.
 The website associated with this repo is: https://heart-disease-risk.herokuapp.com/